alejosilvalau/coding-interview-prep/SystemsExpert/Design Slack/design-slack.md

 This **count** column will get incremented when a user tags another users on a specific channel.
 And it will be reseted to zero when a user opens a channel that has unread mentions of themself.

 ## Load Balancing
+Load balancing is essential for all the API calls that clients do when the app load and when they do writes to the databases.
+For example, when sending a message or marking a channel as read

+As we don't care which API call goes to which server, the system will have a round-robin load balancer.

+Upon receiving the API call, the load balancers will then forward the request to a cluster of API servers that will forward the request to the database.

 ## Smart Sharding